 Most people look forward to a trek in Nepal as the adventure of a lifetime.
+Health and Safety of every Trekkers is important.
 However, the very term ‘adventure’ suggests some inherent uncertainty, isolation and risk.
 There is a higher risk of getting ill in Nepal than if you stayed home, there may be uncertainty as to what illness you have and what to do for it, and the illness may occur in an isolated setting, far from medical care.
-The main health concern in Nepal is the relatively high risk of acquiring either travellers’ diarrhoea, a respiratory infection or a more exotic tropical infection.
+The main health concern in Nepal is the relatively high risk of acquiring either travelers’ diarrhea, a respiratory infection or a more exotic tropical infection.
 There are also risks associated with accidents while trekking, and altitude sickness.
 Infectious diseases can interrupt your trip and make you feel miserable, but they are rarely fatal.
 Falling off trails, or having a rock fall on you as you trek, has been the number one cause of death among trekkers, but the overall death rate is low: one death for every 6500 trekkers.

 The risk of becoming ill, or the length of time your trek is interrupted, can be significantly reduced by obtaining the proper immunizations, following preventive advice, and using this chapter to help diagnose and treat yourself in the event you become ill in the absence of medical care.